Our Crawl over Crawl feature allows you to compare two different crawls and displays crawl evolutions.

 You can run a Crawl over Crawl between two existing crawls, or request the comparison with a previous crawl when creating a new one.
 More information on creating Crawl over Crawls can be found in Oncrawl’s Knowledge Base.

-How to read a sunburst?
+How to read a Crawl over Crawl sunburst

 You read a sunburst like a traditional pie.
 These graphics are very useful to follow the evolution of a website, crawl after crawl or to check differences between two versions of a website (between a live version and during a restructuration for instance).

 This multi-level pie chart lets you compare two crawls depending on a given theme:

 - The first level and inner circle : shows the pages belonging to the first crawl (the older crawl).

 - The second level and outside circle : shows the pages of the second crawl (the newer one) that correspond to each segment of the inner circle.

 So you can easily find, for example, indexable pages in the first crawl that are no longer in the second one and vice versa.

 In this chart, the inner circle shows the repartition of pages from the first crawl point of view (the older one).
 You can see that there are indexable pages, no indexable pages and pages that were not in the first crawl but appear in the second (the grey section).